Lui Fong: Early life

-Becoming famous and development
+Career

-After entering the industry for half a year, Lui Fong was arranged by his company to perform in lounges and occasionally travelled to Singapore and Malaysia for stage performances.
+After entering the industry for half a year, Fong was arranged by his company to perform in lounges and occasionally travelled to Singapore and Malaysia for stage performances.

-In 1984, Lui recorded a compilation album with Little Tigers (小虎隊), titled "Will You Forget / Holding Back Tears and Saying Goodbye", featuring all Mandarin songs.
+In 1984, Fong recorded a compilation album with Little Tigers (小虎隊), titled "Will You Forget / Holding Back Tears and Saying Goodbye", featuring all Mandarin songs.
 Later, due to his youthful and straightforward appearance, he was invited to play the role of Lam Chi-Chuen (Ko Lo-Chuen) in the TV drama Police Cadet '84, marking his acting debut.

-Lui Fong rose to prominence with his lovable character and the song "You Make Me Happy" (妳令我快樂過), his first Cantonese song.
+Fong rose to prominence with his lovable character and the song "You Make Me Happy" (妳令我快樂過), his first Cantonese song.
 Shortly after, he released his debut solo album, "Inaudible Speech" (聽不到的說話).
-The title track, with its nostalgic melody, complemented Lui Fong’s mild and indifferent public image, expressing a man's helplessness after a breakup.
+The title track, with its nostalgic melody, complemented Lui Fong's mild and indifferent public image, expressing a man's helplessness after a breakup.
 The album received a positive response and earned him his first Top Ten Jade Solid Gold Award.

-In 1985, Lui Fong participated in his first major concert, "Youth Idol Concert", performing alongside Jacky Cheung, Sandy Lamb, Sandy Lam, and Priscilla Chan.
+In 1985, Fong participated in his first major concert, "Youth Idol Concert", performing alongside Jacky Cheung, Sandy Lamb, Sandy Lam, and Priscilla Chan.
 In 1986, Jacky Cheung, who had a similar image, held seven consecutive "86 Double Star Concerts" at the Hung Hom Coliseum, with Tony Leung Chiu-wai as the guest performer.
 The concerts had an impressive attendance rate.

-Lui Fong’s first three albums—"Inaudible Speech" (聽不到的說話), "Please Make It Clear" (求妳講清楚), and "Crazy Love"—were all certified platinum by the IFPI Hong Kong Top Sales Award (1988).
+Fong's first three albums—"Inaudible Speech" (聽不到的說話), "Please Make It Clear" (求妳講清楚), and "Crazy Love"—were all certified platinum by the IFPI Hong Kong Top Sales Award (1988).
 He is best known for his lyrical slow songs but has also experimented with electronic pop and fast-tempo tracks, such as "Dance and Sing Tonight".
 During the same period, he also ventured into business, co-founding a lounge with friends as a side investment.

-In 1990, Lui Fong signed with Capital Artists and later switched to Warner Records.
+In 1990, Fong signed with Capital Artists and later switched to Warner Records.
 In 1991, he released the album "Eternal Life", with the title track of the same name gaining significant popularity and bringing him back into the spotlight.

 In 1992, he released "Curved Moon" (彎彎的月亮), a sentimental pop song adapted from Liu Huan's original version.
 The song became a major hit in Hong Kong, Guangdong, and overseas Chinese communities, marking another peak in his career.